cityjson/specs/docs/specs.rst

 **********************************

 Each surface in a Geometry Object can have one or more materials assigned to it.
-To store these, a Geometry Object may have a member ``"material"``, the value of this member is a collection of key-value pairs, where the key is the *theme* of the material, and the value is one JSON object that must contain one member ``"values"``, whose value is a hierarchy of arrays with integers.
+To store these, a Geometry Object may have a member ``"material"``, the value of this member is a collection of key-value pairs, where the key is the *theme* of the material, and the value is one JSON object that must contain either:

+  * one member ``"values"``, whose value is a hierarchy of arrays with integers.
 Each integer refers to the position (0-based) in the ``"materials"`` member of the ``"appearance"`` member of the CityJSON object.
 If a surface has no material, then ``null`` should be used in the array.
 The depth of the array depends on the Geometry object, and is equal to the depth of the ``"boundary"`` array minus 2, because each surface (``[[]]``) gets one material.
+  * one member ``"value"``, whose value is one integer referring to the position (0-based) in the ``"materials"`` member of the ``"appearance"`` member of the CityJSON object.
+This is used because often the materials are used to colour full objects, and repetition of materials is not necessary.

 In the following, the Solid has 4 surfaces, and there are 2 themes: "irradiation" and "irradiation-2" could for instance represent different colours based on different scenarios of an solar irradiation analysis.
 Notice that the last surface get no material (for both themes), thus ``null`` is used.